remix-run/blues-stack/README.md

 Install the [ModHeader](https://modheader.com/) browser extension (or something similar) and use it to load your app with the header `fly-prefer-region` set to the region name you would like to test.

+You can check the `x-fly-region` header on the response to know which region your request was handled by.

 ## GitHub Actions

 We use GitHub Actions for continuous integration and deployment.
 Anything that gets into the `main` branch will be deployed to production after running tests/build/etc. Anything in the `dev` branch will be deployed to staging.